elabftw/elabdoc/README.md

 Then point your browser to the `_build/html/index.html` file inside the `doc/` folder.

-## Config examples
+## CI

-You might want to look into the [config_examples](./config_examples) folder for Apache, HAProxy, Nginx or Traefik configuration as reverse proxy.
+The generated documentation can also be accessed in the Artifacts section of the [CircleCI builds](https://app.circleci.com/pipelines/github/elabftw/elabdoc).

+Click on "pdf" to get the doc as a pdf.